matrixorigin/matrixone/README.md

 - MySQL client

   MatrixOne supports the MySQL wire protocol, so you can use MySQL client drivers to connect from various languages.

+  Currently, MatrixOne only keeps compatible with the Oracle Mysql client that is a little different from the MariaDB mysql client.

 **Boot MatrixOne server:**